-Many tap water contaminants can move from water into air, and also enter the body through the skin when you’re showering or bathing.
+Many tap water contaminants can move from water into air and can enter the body through the skin after a shower or bath.
 The federal government classifies such substances as volatile organic compounds, or VOCs.
-These pollutants originate from multiple sources, including gasoline, solvents, paints, cars, carpets and shower curtains.
+These pollutants originate in multiple sources, including gasoline, solvents, paints, cars, carpets and shower curtains.

 Between 1987 and 1992, the federal government set legal limits for 21 different VOCs in tap water.
-No new or updated federal standards for VOCs have been published since.
-The legal limits allow much greater VOC exposure than the amounts public health agencies consider to pose minimal harm to human health.
+No new or updated federal standards for VOCs have been set since then.
+The legal limits allow much greater VOC exposure than the amounts many public health agencies consider pose minimal harm to human health.

-The full range of potential VOC contaminants in everyday environments probably includes hundreds of chemicals.
-Most worrisome are those that harm developing fetuses and increase the risk of cancer.
-This report highlights 12 carcinogenic VOCs that EWG believes should be regulated as a group of tap water contaminants.
+The full range of potential VOC contaminants in everyday environments may include hundreds of chemicals.
+Most worrisome are those that harm the developing fetus or increase the risk of cancer.
+This report highlights 12 carcinogenic VOCs EWG believes should be regulated as a group of tap water contaminants.

 Carcinogenic VOCs in tap water

-In 2011 the EPA recommended the establishment of a single regulatory standard for a group of carcinogenic VOCs.
-So far, this initiative has not resulted in an official proposal for a new drinking water standard.
-Of the 12 VOCs listed in table below, the EPA had recommended to include nine in a potential carcinogenic VOC group.
-EWG believes that three additional chemicals should be added to the list of VOCs that should be regulated as a single group of drinking water contaminants: 1,4-dioxane, styrene and 1,1,2-trichloroethane.
+In 2011 the Environmental Protection Agency recommended establishing a single regulatory standard for a group of carcinogenic VOCs, but it has not yet proposed a new standard.
+Of the 12 VOCs listed in the table below, the EPA recommended including nine in a group of potentially carcinogenic VOCs.
+EWG believes three additional chemicals should be added to the list: 1,4-dioxane, styrene and 1,1,2-trichloroethane.

 |1,2,3-Trichloropropane||N/A||0.0007||California public health goal||Likely to be carcinogenic to humans|